Scoring Against Prostate Cancer: Why Less Than a Point May Matter

 August 29, 2024 | By: Brooke Edwards, M.D.

 In Cincinnati Reds baseball, one point can determine a game.
-The same goes for prostate cancer: one point, in one year, could push your chances of cancer into the red.
+When it comes to prostate cancer, slightly less than a point in a year could push your chances of getting the cancer into the red.

 You can help prevent this by covering first base – that is, your baseline prostate-specific antigen (PSA) reading.
 This reading, determined by a blood test, measures the amount of antigens your prostate cells normally make, an amount that is unique to you.